Learn the basics about how AskCody integrates with your organization's Microsoft Exchange environment

 When you invest in a cloud service, you must be able to trust that your data is safe, that data privacy is protected, and that you own and control your data in all its uses.

 AskCody is fully compliant with GDPR, is ISAE 3000 certified, and is built intelligently where all meeting data stays natively on Microsoft Exchange.
-You can learn more about our data center and our information security compliance with GDPR by following the links.
+You can learn more about our data center and our information security compliance with GDPR by following the links above.

 AskCody - An intelligence layer on top of your Microsoft infrastructure and backbone integrating natively with Microsoft